Our trustees

 Chair

 Timothy has been a trustee right from the start in 2014 when he was an Assistant Professor of Psychology at the University of Plymouth.
-At the time, he was researching the experiences of those caught up in the criminal justice system.
-This led him to examine how we help and support those who become involved in the criminal justice system.
-Although Tim is now retired, he is strongly committed to the work and values of the charity and very much enjoys supporting the team as Chair of the Trustees.
+At the time, he was researching the experiences of people caught up in the Justice System.
+As a result, Tim fully understands the importance of this service and the need to support people facing many difficulties in life.
+Tim has dedicated his retirement to this charity.
+He is strongly committed to this life-changing work and very much enjoys supporting the team.

 Deputy Chair